-\end{corollary} \begin{proof} By Proposition \ref{cor-hypersurface}, there is $f: S \to X$ such that $N_f$ is generically globally generated and $N_f(H)$ is globally generated.
+\end{corollary} \begin{proof} By Proposition \ref{cor-hypersurface}, for a general $f: S \to X$, $N_f$ is generically globally generated and $N_f(H)$ is globally generated.
 We apply Proposition \ref{vanishing-cohomology} to $E=N_f$, $D=(n+1-d)H+K$, and $A=H$.
 After possibly blowing up $S$ at a point, we may assume there is a morphism $\pi: S \to \PP^1$ whose general fibers are smooth rational curves.
 Condition (a) of Proposition \ref{vanishing-cohomology} is satisfied by our assumption.
 Since $\deg N_f|_C = (n+1-d) H \cdot C - 2$ for a general fiber $C$ of $\pi$, condition (b) is satisfied.
 By the Kawamata-Viehweg vanishing theorem, condition (c) is also satisfied, so $\chi (N_f((n+2-d)H+K)) \geq (n-3) \; \chi (\OO_S(n+2-d)H+K).$ Applying the Riemann-Roch theorem we get the desired inequality.

 \end{proof}

 In the next lemma, we calculate the Euler characteristics of the normal sheaf of $f: S \to X$ twisted with $tH+K$ directly.